The start of the journey – climbing path to Mala Mojstrovka

 The Hanzova path is one of the most demanding marked trails, we ascend to 2332 meters above sea level, and at the same time, we make a 700-meter altitude difference, which should take about two hours.
 Not for the faint of heart.

 So, I finally approach the Vratca pass, where the path to Mala Mojstrovka branches off to the left, and there comes to a complete shock – such a fog at the mountain walls that you can’t see anything at all.
 My mother and I flirt, but we continue, knowing that the sun is at the top.
 We’ll have to cross the fog to the sun and the views :).

 By the way, across the Vratca pass, the path also leads to Slemenova Špica, which I described in one of the previous blog posts.

 We have a few more minutes to walk under the walls until we see a turn to the left and into the beginning of the Hanzove path.
 Let’s put the walking sticks away, pull the helmets out of the backpack (a self-protection kit is also recommended!), get some refreshments, and hop onto the wall.
 Wedges and ropes are our constant companions.
-We are going higher and higher, but there are people below us, so we have to be extra careful not to start an avalanche.
+We are going higher and higher, but there are people below us, so we must be extra careful not to start an avalanche with rocks.

-But then we hear a loud bang, and the first rocks are flying past us.
-Thank God we are so far up that we could hide under the wall as more significant and more enormous stones started flying.
-Luckily we were unharmed, as were all the other hikers who were below us.
+But then we hear a loud bang, and the first rocks fly past us.
+Thank God we were so far up that we could hide under the wall as more significant and more enormous stones started flying.
+Luckily we were unharmed, as were all the other hikers below us.
 Who triggered it all?
-A careless mountaineer above us, whose helmet escaped, started everything.
+A careless mountaineer above us, whose helmet escaped.

 We continue a bit scared and unsure, but when we break out of the fog, and the sun shines on us again, we experience something unforgettable, something that is an actual act of nature.
 The appearance of Gloria, which is downright insane.
 We are all excited.
 Of course, we have to take photos of this :P.